Doist/inclusivelint/README.md

 # inclusivelint

+Fork of [inclusivelint/inclusivelint-lib](https://github.com/inclusivelint/inclusivelint-lib), with some additions:
+- Configurable dictionary url via the `-d` flag.
+- Support for multiple comma-separated paths.
-Fork of [inclusivelint/inclusivelint-lib](https://github.com/inclusivelint/inclusivelint-lib), that makes the dictionary url configurable, and sets it up as a GitHub Action.
+- Available as a GitHub Action.

 Example usage: